Synchronization and its slow decay in noisy oscillators with simplicial interactions: Model and simulation results

-We can see that the three-body interaction tends to make $\theta_m$ to be either $\Theta$ or $\Theta+\pi$.
-Therefore, one can suspect that three-body interaction is likely to promote the formation of two-cluster states.
-This is actually the case for $K_1=D=0$ \cite{Skardal2019-br}.
-Motivated by this observation, we numerically investigate the dynamics for the initial condition of two-cluster states.
-Specifically, we set $\theta_m(0) = 0$ and $\pi$ for $1 \le m \le \eta N$ and otherwise, respectively, where $\eta \leq \frac{1}{2}$ is the initial population ratio of the two clusters.
-Note that $\eta=1$ corresponds to the one-cluster state, i.e., in-phase synchrony.
-In Fig.~\ref{fig: dynamics of R}(a), we illustrate the time evolution of the order parameter $R$ for $\omega_m = \omega_0(=0)$.
-For $K_1=0$ and $D=0.0$ (black solid line), we observe that $R$ is almost constant, indicating that the two-cluster state is stable.
+We first consider the case of identical oscillators, i.e., $\omega_m = \omega_0$ for $1\leq m \leq N$.
+Without loss of generality, we set $\omega_0=0$.
+Figure ~\ref{fig: dynamics of R_1}(a) illustrates the time evolution of the order parameter $R_1$.
+For $K_1=0.1, K_{\rm 2b}=0$, and $D=0.0$ (black solid line), we observe that $R_1$ is almost constant, indicating that the two-cluster state is stable.
 However, in the presence of noise, we observe qualitatively different behaviors.
-For $K_1=0$ and $D=0.1$ (purple solid line), $R$ first slowly decreases and then abruptly vanishes.
-Thus, the two-cluster state is, in the presence of noise, actually not stable but meta-stable with a long lifetime.
-Instead, the fully desynchronized state seems to be stable.
-The phase distributions of this process are shown in Fig.~\ref{fig: dynamics of R}(c).
-In contrast, for $K_1=0.3$ and $D=0.1$ (blue solid line), $R$ seems to approach a particular nonvanishing value.
-For this parameter set, we also test the initial condition of the fully desynchronized state (dotted line) and observe the evolution of the phase distributions [Fig.~\ref{fig: dynamics of R}(d)], noting that the system approaches a particular two-cluster state independently of the initial condition.
-Figure \ref{fig: dynamics of R}(b) displays results for $\omega_m \sim g(\omega)$, which indicates that most results are quantitatively almost unchanged, except that the lifetime of the two-cluster states for $K_1=0.3, D=0.1$ becomes shorter.
-Therefore, we expect that the essential properties of the system are shared by the cases $\omega_m=\omega_0$ and $\omega_m \sim g(\omega)$, and henceforth we focus on the simpler case $\omega_m=\omega_0$ for ease of analysis.
+For $K_1=0.1$ and $D=0.1$ (orange solid line), $R_1$ slowly decreases and abruptly vanishes.
+Thus, in the presence of noise, the two-cluster state is actually not stable but meta-stable with a long lifetime.
+We refer to this phenomenon as the noise erosion of the synchronized state because of its slow process.
+The evolution of the phase distribution during the process of this process are shown in Fig.~\ref{fig: distribution}(a).
+We qualitatively obtain the same results for small or vanishing $K_1$ values.
+In contrast, for $K_1=0.3, K_{\rm 2b}=0$ and $D=0.1$ (blue solid line), $R_1$ seems to approach a particular nonvanishing value.
+For this parameter set, we also test the initial condition of the fully desynchronized state (dotted green line) and observe the evolution of the phase distributions [Fig.~\ref{fig: distribution}(b)], suggesting that the system approaches a particular two-cluster state independent of the initial condition.
+When the type-b interaction is present (i.e., $K_{2 \mathrm{b}} >0$) instead of the one-simplex interaction, similar results are obtained for the synchronized initial conditions, as shown in Fig. \ref{fig: dynamics of R_1}(b).
+However, for the desynchronized initial condition, $R_1$ is vanishingly small for all $t>0$, indicating that the desynchronized state is stable.
+This behavior is preserved for larger $K_{\rm 2b}$ values (the result is not shown herein).